checkly/puppeteer-examples/README.md

 # Puppeteer examples

+> Deprecation notice: We are moving our efforts to [theheadless.dev](https://github.com/checkly/theheadless.dev), a new free & open source knowledge base for Puppeteer AND Playwright.
+Idea is the same: practical examples and guides, by the community.
+We — the team at Checkly — are going to pour a lot of love & care into this new project.
+Feel free to [contribute!](https://github.com/checkly/theheadless.dev/blob/master/CONTRIBUTING.md)

 Puppeteer Headless Chrome examples for real life use cases.
 Clone this repo and run them directy with a simple `node` command.

 ```bash